Friday, April 26, 2024

 He says - "So why is there a problem now"?

 What?
 If I hadn't talked about where I'd been - I'd be talking about the endless writing assignments nightmare that is college!
 I'm not here to process my expedition to the North.
 I was only sharing my adventure.
-In my family the recitation of heroic disasters was a thing!
+In my family the recitation of disasters was a thing, the more awful the event, the more heroic is the teller of the tale!

 Regardless I stay with his 'reality'.